 6. Sit back and relax, and watch your plants grow.

 Planting Live Stakes

 Live stakes, like all plants, need soil, water, and sunlight.
-The best species for live stakes are willows and red osier dogwood because they are easy to grow and have excellent root strength.
-Black cottonwood can also be used, but cuttings from this species do not grow as consistently well.
-Live stakes should be planted in areas that will remain moist throughout the growing season, such as along the water line on stream banks or in wetlands.
+The best species to use for live stakes are willows and red osier dogwood because they are easy to grow and have excellent root strength.
+You can also use black cottonwood, but cuttings from this species do not grow as consistently well.
+It would be best if you planted live stakes in areas that will remain moist throughout the growing season, such as along the water line on stream banks or in wetlands.
 Follow the instructions below to make and plant your live stakes.

 - Remove the leaves and small branches from the stakes as soon as possible after cutting them to keep the stakes from drying out.

 - Dip the top (blunt cut, narrow end) 2-3 inches of the stakes in latex paint immediately after they are cut.
-The paint marks which end is up and seals the exposed cut end and helps prevent drying and cracking.
-You can also use different paint colors to color different code species of cuttings, planting times, and other treatments.
+The paint not only marks which end is up, but it also seals the exposed cut end and helps prevent drying and cracking.
+You can also use different colors of paint to color different code species of cuttings, planting times, and other treatments.
 The paint will also make the stakes visible once planted so people won’t trip over them.

-- Plant your stakes within 24 hours for the best results.
+- Plant your stakes within 24 hours for best results.
 In the meantime, keep them moist or wet in buckets or wet burlap sacks.
-Please keep them in the shade on hot days until you plant them.
+On hot days, please keep them in the shade until you plant them.

 - Drive the stakes into the stream bank or wetland soil at least one foot deep (the deeper, the better).
 Leave three to six inches above the ground surface so they can sprout leaves.
 At first, the stakes will survive by rooting, but eventually, leaves will sprout from the exposed end of the stakes.